technical seo roi technical seo investment technical seo worth it technical seo benefits technical seo implementation

 Mobile-first indexing means Google judges your site by its mobile version.
 Full stop.
 If your mobile experience is slow or broken, your rankings drop across all devices.

 The gap is brutal.
-U.S. retail sites average 6.3 seconds to load on mobile.
-Google's benchmark is under 2.5 seconds.
-That's more than double the target.
-Meanwhile, 83% of users expect pages to load in three seconds or less, and 70% say speed directly affects whether they'll buy.
+U.S. retail sites still average well over Google's 2.5-second mobile LCP target.
+Meanwhile, most mobile users expect pages to load in three seconds or less, and a clear majority say speed directly affects whether they'll buy.

 After we optimized ProsperaHealthcare.com for mobile, patient inquiry rates jumped 27%.
 That's real revenue from fixing something most businesses don't even think about.